-- Advance scholarship in the study of human rights, Holocaust history and genocide studies, including the Armenian Genocide
+- and Advances scholarship in the study of human rights, Holocaust history and genocide studies, including the Armenian genocide.

 Claremont McKenna College educates its students for thoughtful and productive lives and responsible leadership in business, government, and the professions.
 Anchored in Holocaust and genocide studies, the Center’s focus on human rights distinctively augments and advances the College’s mission.
 The Mgrublian Center for Human Rights (formerly the Center for the Study of the Holocaust, Genocide, and Human Rights) had its origins in teaching and research about the Holocaust that Professor John K. Roth began in the early 1970s.
 A founding gift from Leigh Crawford ’94 enabled President Pamela Gann to announce the Center’s birth in March 2003, with Roth as the founding director.
 Professor Jonathan Petropoulos succeeded Roth in 2007, followed by Professor Edward Haley who directed the renamed Center for Human Rights Leadership until 2014.
 In 2015, through a generous gift from Margaret Mgrublian P’11 and David Mgrublian ’82, P’11 the Mgrublian Center for Human Rights was formally named.
 The Center’s current director, Professor Wendy Lower, is the John K. Roth Professor of History and George R. Roberts Fellow.